oneops/oneops.github.io/overview/training.md

 <a name="user-3"/>
 ## OneOps User Training: Level 3 - Advanced Examples

-This OneOps User training is currently in development with modules for specific topics added on demand:
+This OneOps User training covers advanced topics of OneOps usage in more detail:

-- secrets management
+- Secrets management with secret proxy and client component

 __Check out the [slides.](../oneops-training/user-3-advanced-examples.html)__